Why Most Businesses Fail

 You can have a great product or service.
 You can be 100% convinced that people need it, but if the people aren’t convinced they will not buy what you have to sell.3.
 Lacked sufficient knowledge

 Often people that have been called to be in business assume that the calling alone is sufficient enough to guarantee success.
 The attitude is “If God called me, he won’t let me fail.”
 Such an attitude leads to failure, not success.
 The apostle Paul told Timothy to “Study to shew thy self approved a good workman.”
 It is important that as an entrepreneur you learn every aspect of your business.
 It is true that good leaders are often the best delegating workloads, but you need to have a good working knowledge of what the job is of the person you delegated responsibility to.
+Most business people have a good working knowledge of their business from an operational point of view, but fewer have a good working knowledge of the business side of business.

 Legal, accounting and financial